 It turns out that planning a menu for the week is a massive help in being a good kitchen steward, perhaps even more than making and choosing natural green cleaners: it saves you time, money, helps your family eat better, reduces food waste AND totally improves sanity.
 I’m sure of it.
 That last one is probably scientifically proven somewhere. 😉

-(And you don’t even have to be doing a special diet like the popular gut-healing GAPS or other elimination diets, although meal planning is extra uber helpful then.)
+(And you don’t even have to be doing a special diet like the popular gut-healing GAPS or other elimination diets, although meal planning with elimination diet recipes is extra uber helpful for them.)

-We’re all about baby steps here at KS, and while some of you are probably pro meal planners, others may never have tried it and many are probably like me, falling off and climbing back on the meal plan horse on a regular basis.
+We’re all about baby steps here at KS, and while some of you are probably pro meal planners who have learned to stick to meal planning long term, others may never have tried it and many are probably like me, falling off and climbing back on the meal plan horse on a regular basis.

 I’ll just challenge you to take a small step in organization and planning this week.